-The current program will focus on additional infill as well as step-out drilling, with the intention of achieving sufficient drill coverage to deliver a preliminary Mineral Resource estimate for the project and preliminary mining scoping studies.
-With gold prices at near all-time highs, there may be an opportunity to restart mining at Dittmer and deliver significant value to our shareholders in the near term".
+The current program is focused on infilling mineralisation recognised at Dittmer as well as stepout drilling, with the intention of achieving sufficient drill coverage to estimate a preliminary Mineral Resource for the project as well as completing preliminary mining scoping studies.
+This area had never been drill-tested prior to Ballymore commencing exploration.